-- Select the correct oil, or a commercial oil that meets the "EMA Recommended Guideline on Diesel Engine Oil" or the recommended API classification. - See the appropriate "Lubricant Viscosities" table to find the correct oil viscosity grade for your engine. - At the specified interval, service the engine.
+- See the appropriate "Lubricant Viscosities".
+Refer to the illustration 35 to find the correct oil viscosity grade for your engine. - At the specified interval, service the engine.
 Use new oil and install a new oil filter. - Perform maintenance at the intervals that are specified in the Operation and Maintenance Manual, "Maintenance Interval Schedule".